 A patient is seen as a complete person.
 So, when receiving treatment, the Naturopathic Doctor will have the physical, mental, emotional, and religious state of the patient in mind.
 A naturopathic doctor might spend up to 1 or 2 hours examining their patient.
 They will ask detailed, inquisitive questions about the patient’s lifestyle, health history, and how often they are under stress.
 Sometimes, a naturopathic doctor may order lab tests to be done to learn more about the patient.
 After the ND has figured the patient out, they will typically start to create a personal naturopathic health plan that will get them on the road to recovery.
 Naturopathic medicine’s main focus is to educate patients on the practice and use medicine to prevent illnesses.
 An ND may give diet and exercise management tips.
 They might use traditional medicine as well, depending on the situation.
 Not all things are able to be solved using naturopathy.
 They may also combine touch with the naturopathic treatment with services like such as massage and acupuncture, to create balance in the body.

-NATUROPATHY IN MISSISSAUGA AND ETOBICOKE
+NATUROPATHY IN ETOBICOKE